grithin/php-conform/README.md

 ### Using Default Conformers
 There are three `conformers` that come auto-attached to a Conform instance: `\Grithin\Conform\Filter`, `\Grithin\Conform\Validate`, and \Grithin\Conform\GlobalFunction.
 These are represented in rules by the prefixes `f`, `v`, and `g`.

 To filter an input to an int, you can use `f.int`, but to validate the input is an int, you would use `v.int`.
 Filter and validate can be used in conjuction because the value passed to a proceeding rule is the output from the preceeding rule.
-For instance, we can filter to digits, and then check of the result is a valid int
+For instance, we can filter to digits, and then check if the result is a valid int
 ```php
 $Conform = new Conform(['age'=>'bob']);
 $rules = ['age'=>'f.digits, v.int'];